ESMValGroup/ESMValCore/doc/quickstart/configure.rst

 .. warning::

-    It is important to configure intake-esgf for your system as described in :mod:`esmvalcore.io.intake_esgf` before running the tool with this configuration.
+    It is important to :doc:`configure intake-esgf <intake_esgf:configure>` for your system before using it.
+Make sure to set ``local_cache`` to a path where it can store downloaded files, and if (some) ESGF data is already available on your system, point ``esg_dataroot`` to it.
+If you are missing certain search results, you may want to choose a different index node for searching the ESGF.

 HPC system
 ``````````